thu-ml/Prior-Guided-RGF/README.md

 Note that before running the command above, the user needs to download:
 1. Model checkpoints.
 We use the ResNet-152 model as the surrogate model, so please download the model checkpoint from http://ml.cs.tsinghua.edu.cn/~shuyu/p-rgf/checkpoints/resnet_v2_152.ckpt.
 Then please download checkpoints of the target models you want to attack specified above.
 The downloaded checkpoints should be put under this folder.
 2. The 1,000 images for evaluation from the validation set of ImageNet, which is available at http://ml.cs.tsinghua.edu.cn/~shuyu/p-rgf/images.zip.
-Then the user needs to unzip the downloaded files, and put the `images` folder under this folder such that the image files are directly under `image` folder (i.e., an image file should be at `./images/ILSVRC2012_val_00000019.png` instead of `./images/images/ILSVRC2012_val_00000019.png`).
+Then the user needs to unzip the downloaded files, and put the `images` folder under this folder such that the image files are directly under `images` folder (i.e., an image file should be at `./images/ILSVRC2012_val_00000019.png` instead of `./images/images/ILSVRC2012_val_00000019.png`).

 ## Requirements